Dr. Jens Adam

 Dr. Ranabir Samaddar is Distinguished Chair of the Calcutta Research Group, Kolkata, and currently permanent fellow of the Research Group Soft Authoritarianisms: Comparative Interdisciplinary Perspectives.
 He is a critical theorist and has published extensively on issues of justice, rights and peace, nationalism and postcolonial statehood focussing on South Asia, as well as on migration and refugee studies.
 He is author of a three-volume study of Indian nationalism (1996, 1999, 2001) as well as of a series of other political writings such as The Materiality of Politics (2007), The Emergence of the Political Subject (2009), The Nation Form (2012) and most recently A Post-Colonial Enquiry into Europe’s Debt and Migration Crisis (2016), which have each in their way critically engaged with postcolonial histories and continuities, questioning prevailing accounts of the birth of the nation state and rethinking postcolonial critique.

-Hagen Steinhauer joined the Research Group Soft Authoritarianisms at the University of Bremen in September 2019.
+Hagen Steinhauer (University of Bremen) joined the Research Group Soft Authoritarianisms at the University of Bremen in September 2019.
 He previously worked as a language teacher in Bremen and Brazil after studying German and political science as well as linguistics in Bremen.
 He was funded by research initiative Worlds of Contradictions for the preparation of his PhD and is currently completing his PhD on authoritarian tendencies in France.
 His research interests lie in the field of Critical Discourse Analysis, language history and the relationship between language and politics.